top of page

 Understanding Cardio And Endurance Training

-Cardio (short for cardiovascular exercise) focuses on activities that elevate your heart rate—like running, cycling, or rowing.
+To get the most out of cardio and endurance training for men, it helps to understand what you’re actually training.
+Cardio, short for cardiovascular exercise, focuses on activities that elevate your heart rate, such as running, cycling, rowing, or swimming.
 It improves how efficiently your heart and lungs deliver oxygen to your muscles.

 Aerobic Vs Anaerobic Effort